GenomicsAotearoa/Workshop-Bash_Scripting_And_HPC_Job_Scheduler/docs/2_AutomaticVariantC.md

 ### Variant calling workflow

-Remember our variant calling workflow has the following steps:
+!!! rectangle-list "Remember our variant calling workflow has the following steps"

     - Index the reference genome for use by bwa and samtools.
     - Align reads to reference genome.
     - Convert the format of the alignment to sorted BAM, with some intermediate steps.
     - Calculate the read coverage of positions in the genome.
     - Detect the single nucleotide variants (SNVs).
     - Filter and report the SNVs in VCF (variant calling format).

 Let's start with creating a new directory as our script working space and copy all the required resources.

 !!! terminal "script"

     ```bash
-    $ pwd
+    pwd
-    /home/[Your_Username]/scripting_workshop
+    ```
+    **Output** - */home/[Your_Username]/scripting_workshop*
+    ```bash

-    $ mkdir script_workspace
+    mkdir script_workspace
+    ```
+    ```bash

-    $ cd script_workspace
+    cd script_workspace
+    ```
     $ cp -r /nesi/project/nesi02659/scripting_workshop/variant_calling/* .

     $ ls